 How many Bitcoin Investors are there?

 Due to the anonymous nature of bitcoin transactions, it’s impossible to determine how many people are already actively trading.
 What we do have access to however is the number of bitcoin transactions over time.
-Blockchain for example is an excellent resource for bitcoin graphs and statistics.
+Blockfchain for example is an excellent resource for bitcoin graphs and statistics.
 The following graph shows the number of transactions over the past year:

 The number is quite volatile, but when smoothed out we see that growth has actually been somewhat linear.
 The average number of transactions per day has been increasing by about 4,700 every month.
 Based on a current daily transaction volume of around 55,000/day, we are currently seeing a growth rate of about 11%/month in the number of transactions.
 Over the past year we’ve seen a 700% increase in the number of transactions per day and over the same period we’ve seen about a 2,000% increase in market value.
+If you are still wondering how you could make money out of crypto currency, then Find out more about crypto trading signals on telegram in this article by smartoptions.io.